onigoetz/imagecache/docs/slim.md

 ## Creating a configuration

-Create an array that follows the configuration from the model in [](https://github.com/onigoetz/imagecache/blob/master/src/config/imagecache.php)
+Create an array that follows the configuration from the model in [The default configuration](https://github.com/onigoetz/imagecache/blob/master/src/config/imagecache.php)

 After you created an application and prepared your configuration, add this one-liner in your configuration